dss-extensions/OpenDSSDirect.jl/docs/src/lowlevel.md

 supported.
 The low-level API functions are not exported.

 This low-level API also includes several functions for directly accessing and controlling an OpenDSS solution.
-These functions include
+These functions include:

 ```@index
 Pages = ["lowlevel.md"]